clemsonciti/workshop-r-intro-data-science/README.md

 and you will be able to view the files from inside RStudio Desktop.

-## Workshop materials for Palmetto:
+## III.
+Workshop materials for Palmetto:
 We also have the same set of materials available in the form of Jupyter notebooks for Palmetto' JupyterHub interface.
 They can be found at: https://github.com/clemsonciti/data-science-r-01/raw/master/intro-to-r.zip.
 To acquire and run these materials on Palmetto, please follow these steps: